Vineetverma123/Bank-Statement-Analysis-using-apache-spark/README.md

  Hive

  ## ROLES AND RESPONSIBLITIES:
- Collaborated in a team of 6 members using version control with Git/Github.
+ Collaborated in a team of 4 members using visual studios.
  Utilized the historical data from kaggle.com.
  Collected 3 datasets of online transactions, loan and customer credit card.
  Implemented Spark Session to load the data into Data Frames.